bomonike/bomonike.github.io/ai-providers.md

 <strong>OpenRouter</strong> provides pass-through billing to abstract away the complexity of managing separate accounts, authentication, and billing to 370 models from 60+ providers.
 It can automatically route requests to the <strong>fastest or cheapest provider</strong>, including 30 free models.
 It provides a common security, observability, and tracing interface, which allows for easy A/B testing and comparison between different models.
 For that, it takes a 5.5% fee when you buy credits.
 However, this may limit the speed of access and impose usage limits to free LLMs.

-There is still a doubt about whether one can trust model providers with your proprietary data.

 OpenAI was hosted exclusively in Microsoft's <strong>Azure cloud</strong> until April 2026 when it also appeared among models Amazon makes available on its <strong>AWS cloud</strong>.

 There are now <a target="_blank" href="https://pinggy.io/blog/best_ai_llm_routers_openrouter_alternatives/">several LLM routers</a>:
-   * https://router.orq.ai/ analyzes each prompt and routes it to the most cost-effective among what it claims as 400+ models from 17+ providers who meet quality requirements.
+   * https://router.orq.ai/ analyzes each prompt and routes it to the most cost-effective among its 413 models among 25 providers who meet quality requirements.
+It operates in Singapore, APAC, Europe, US to satisfy data sovereignty laws.
+My program orq-models.py needed to use tricky CSS tricks to obtain a list of 413 models.
    * https://ngrok.ai
    *
    <br /><br />